Blasty1/Machine-Learning-Advanved/Assignment-E2/README.md

     - Q5: Show that the elbo can be rewritten using the divergence &rarr; **Riccardo**
     - Q5.3: Implement the loss ( the negative ELBO ) &rarr; **Riccardo**
     - Q6.1: Fill the missing lines about training the model &rarr; **Bruno**
-    - Q7.1: Get the latent representation of each batch of the dataset &rarr; **Riccardo**
+    - Q7.1: get the latent representation of each batch of the dataset &rarr; **Riccardo**